manuelfreude/openai-reinforcement-learning/README.md

 ## Code for solving open ai environments
 DDPG source: https://github.com/pemami4911/deep-rl

+The final code will be provided in the Jupyter notebooks of this repository.

 ### Deep deterministic policy gradient actor-critic model for Pendulum-v0 and Taxi-v2 environment
 This is the first agent that will be created.
 Details about the background of the agent can be found here: http://pemami4911.github.io/blog/2016/08/21/ddpg-rl.html